The Day the Clown Cried: Plot

 Helmut learns that fraternizing with Jewish prisoners is strictly forbidden.
 Unable to leave the children in a state of unhappiness, he continues to perform for them.
 The SS guards break up one of his performances; they knock him unconscious and warn the children away from the barbed-wire fence.
 Horrified, Keltner fights off one of the guards, but he is quickly cornered and beaten to death.
 Doork is placed in solitary confinement.
 Seeing a use for him, the commandant assigns him to help load Jewish children on trains leading out of the internment camp, with the promise his case will be reviewed.
 By a twist of fate, he ends up accidentally accompanying the children on a boxcar train to Auschwitz, and he is eventually used, in Pied Piper fashion, to help lead the Jewish children to their deaths in the gas chamber.

-Knowing the fear the children will feel, he begs to be allowed to spend the last few moments with them.
-Leading them to the "showers", he becomes increasingly dependent on a miracle, but there is none.
-He is so filled with remorse that he remains with them, taking a young girl's hand and walks with them into the chamber.
+Knowing the fear the children will feel, he begs to be allowed to spend their last few moments with him.
+Leading them to the gas "showers", he becomes increasingly dependent on a miracle, but there is none.
+He is so filled with remorse that he remains with them, taking a young girl's hand and walking with them into the chamber.